Fire Prevention Tips

 Identify two ways out of each room in your home and have the necessary tools on hand to evacuate through a window, if necessary.
 If there are multiple exits out of your home, make sure they’re all clear of furniture and clutter.

-Go Easy on Surge Protectors
+Go Easy on Surge Protectors to prevent fire

 Surge protectors are meant to protect your electronics from surges, not give you the opportunity to overload an electrical outlet, which can spark a fire.
 Also make sure that no cords are frayed or cracked.